 PRE-AUTHORIZATION DEBIT AT BB *NONPROFIT(PENDING), SAN DIEGO, CA

 So, the charge is legitimate, and the amount was exactly what it cost for me, my wife, and daughter to spend the day at CMOE.
-If you happen to see this charge show up on your debit card or credit card, it's most likely legitimate, just remember where you spent your money.
+If you happen to see this charge show up on your debit card or credit card (find out about that), it’s most likely legitimate, just remember where you spent your money.
 In this case, CMOE was responsible for the charge originating in San Diego, CA. Companies, non-profit or not, should take more care in ensuring that the charges show up accurately on statements.
-I'd hate to think that someone performed a charge-back, because they were not aware of what the transaction was for, since no identifying information is available.
+I’d hate to think that someone performed a charge-back, because they were not aware of what the transaction was for, since no identifying information is available.

 CMOE Official Website – http://www.cmoekids.org/